jazsouf/what-the-element/README.md

 ### Structure

-- [ ] Display the periodic table of elements which their symbol, but hide their name
+- [ ] Display the periodic table of elements with their symbol, but hide their name
 - [ ] Add a start play button
 - [ ] Randomly select an element
 - [ ] Display the element in the middle of the screen